matejavulic/E-BANK-Web-App/README.md

 ## Presentation tier
 ### Front-end
 - **Design principles**
-  User interface design was conducted according to the usability guidelines given in [10 Usability Heuristics for User Interface Design](https://www.nngroup.com/articles/ten-usability-heuristics/) by Jacob Nielsen.
+  User interface design was conducted according to the usability guidelines given in [10 Usability Heuristics for User Interface Design](https://www.nngroup.com/articles/ten-usability-heuristics/) by Jakob Nielsen.
 It recommends following heuristics for UI design:
   - 1: Visibility of system status
     *The system should always keep users informed about what is going on, through appropriate feedback within reasonable time.*